tasb/docker-kubernetes-training/labs/lab02.md

 ## Publish an Image

-In order to publish an image we need to tag it first.
+In order to publish an image you need to tag it first.
 Now you'll need you Docker ID.

 ```bash
 docker tag my-echo-api <DOCKER_ID>/my-echo-api:v1